Avis Crocombe

 Avis Crocombe (c.
 1839–1927) was an English domestic servant who was the head cook during the 1880s at Audley End House, a 17th-century country house near Saffron Walden in England.
 She found fame nearly a century after her death due to being portrayed in a series of YouTube videos made by English Heritage, who now manage the site.
 These include a small selection from her own manuscript cookery book.
-Crocombe and other individuals from the 1880s are the focus of a long-running live interpretation project at Audley End, which started in 2008 and is still ongoing as of 2022.
+Crocombe and other individuals from the 1880s are the focus of a long-running live interpretation project at Audley End, which started in 2008 and ended in December 2024.

 Life

 Avis Crocombe was born into a large family at Martinhoe, Devon, around 1839 to Richard Crocombe, a farmer, and Agnes Crocombe.